ddftwiki/ssg/resources/templates/md/pages/ch6/Puzzles_CH3.md

 - Opponent's Life: 20
 - Your life: 11
 - Opponent has an Aether Vial set to 2 (Tapped), Recruiter of the Guard , Leonin Arbiter, Spirit of the Labirynth, Stone Forge Mystic, Sword of Fire and Ice (unequipped), Rest in Peace.
--Opponent Lands: Plains, Cavern of Souls
+- Opponent Lands: Plains, Cavern of Souls
 - Win this turn

 ### [CH3.F Tier 2]()